rabees/khareedlo-frontend/README.md

 This is the frontend repository for the Khareedlo project.
 Khareedlo is an online marketplace platform where users can buy and sell various products.
 This repository contains the client-side code responsible for the user interface and interaction.

+The backend repository for Khareedlo can be found [here](https://github.com/rabees/khareedlo-backend).

 ## Table of Contents

 - [Installation](#installation)